k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

 # Using the Query Builder Window - Building and Running an SQL Query

 1. Go to [**Query Builder**](/articles/11_query_builder/01_query_builder_overview.md) > **DB Connection** > [**DB Interface**](/articles/05_DB_interfaces/01_interfaces_overview.md).
 The [List of DB objects](/articles/11_query_builder/03_building_and_running_an_sql_query.md#query-tab---viewing-the-list-of-db-objects) (Tables, Views and Synonyms) of the DB connection is displayed in the DB Tree.
-2. Create and edit the **SQL Query**.
-You can either create the **SQL Query** manually or edit an SQL query using the [Query Builder window](/articles/11_query_builder/02_query_builder_window.md).
+2. Create and edit the **SQL query**.
+You can either create the **SQL query** manually or edit an SQL query using the [Query Builder window](/articles/11_query_builder/02_query_builder_window.md).
 3. To execute the SQL statement, click **Execute Query**.
 4. Open the [**Results tab**](/articles/11_query_builder/02_query_builder_window.md#result-tab) to view the **SQL results**.

-Note that the Insert, Update and Delete statements performed by the DB Query, might cause an auto-commit to the DB (based on the DB driver’s definition).
+Note that the Insert, Update and Delete statements performed by the DB query, might cause an auto-commit to the DB (based on the DB driver’s definition).

 ## Query Tab - Viewing the List of DB Objects
 * Click the **+** or **–** icons to expand or collapse the list in the DB objects.